cycle/docs/advanced/timestamp.md

 }
 ```

 > You can use one mapper for multiple entities.
-Note, this example is only for usage with `annotated` extension.